tsegaywelu/mern-real-state-project/README.md

-this is the real state management for mekelle tigray ciety which is  northern part of tigray
+this is the real state management for mekelle tigray ciety which is  northern part of tigray. developed buy the group of information technology